spatialos/gdk-for-unity/docs/content/deploy.md

   1. To build an assembly; in the Unity Editor, select **SpatialOS** > **Build all workers for cloud**.
   1. To upload an assembly; open a terminal and navigate to the directory your game is in (the repository you’ve cloned).
 Run `spatial cloud upload <assembly name>`.
 The `<assembly name>` is a label you create so you can identify this assembly in the next step - for example you could call it `MyGDKAssembly`.

-  > **It’s finished uploading when:** You see a successful upload report printed in your terminal output, and your browser will open a console.improbable.io page dispaying the deployment.
-Your browser automatically opens [https://console.improbable.io](https://console.improbable.io) displaying the deployment.
+  > **It’s finished uploading when:** You see a successful upload report printed in your terminal output, and your automatically opens [https://console.improbable.io](https://console.improbable.io) displaying the deployment.

 ### Launch a cloud deployment
 1. Launch a cloud deployment